cwells/adhd/README.md

 multiple versions of `adhd` and even customize the code on a per-installation basis.
 No need to pin the version of `adhd`.

-An example config dir will look something like this:

-    ~/.adhd/
-        ├── bin
-        │   └── adhd
-        └── projects
-            ├── project1.yaml
-            ├── project2.yaml
-            ├── ...
-            └── projectX.yaml

 > The reason for this approach is to allow you to maintain multiple versions of `adhd` under different names alongside the relevant project configs without needing to worry about an update breaking your config.

 # A working example